CheckoutFinland/psp-api/docs/README.md

 status | description
 -------|------------
+`new` | Payment has been created but nothing more.
+Never returned as a result, but can be received from the `GET /payments/{transactionId}` endpoint
 `ok` | Payment was accepted by the provider and confirmed successfully `fail` | Payment was cancelled by the user or rejected by the provider `pending` | Payment was initially approved by the provider but further processing is needed. `pending` payments are reported as either `ok` or `fail` via callbacks, if provided, and using the redirect URLs.
 Currently this is Collector only, and rarely takes more than seconds or minutes to get an `ok` or  `fail`.
 `delayed` | A rare status related to a single payment method that is not generally enabled.
 May take days to complete.
 If completed, will be reported as `ok` via the callback *or* the redirect URL.
 This can be handled the same way as `pending`.

 ### Get